 Menu Item Description Local Select this menu item to activate the configuration sub-menu for the local relay.
+Relay 1-5 Select this menu item to activate the configuration sub-menu for the selected relay (ranging from 1 to 5).
 Exit Select this menu item to return to the UTx service menu.
 The Relays menu item will be selected when the UTx service menu appears.